Tejiri-A/comfy-store/README.md

 ## Challenge (6) - Input Field Component

-- create components folder with index.js
+- create components folder with index.jsx
 - in daisyui
 - find Text input component
 - more specifically "With form-control and labels"
 - set it as component (in my case FormInput.jsx)
 - decide on props
-- export from index.js
+- export from index.jsx
 - test in login

 ### FormInput.jsx